Jacques Martin (pacifist): Contribution and legacy

-Clear-sightedness over Nazism and anti-Semitism
+Clear-sightedness over Nazism and antisemitism

-Probably unique among pacifists, Jacques Martin was "one of the very few" who rejected the "hopes of a nebulous French-German reconciliation" stemming from the Munich agreement and who therefore were immediately "in Resistance", according to Jacques Martin's own words in 1938: "I remain more than ever non-violent.
+Probably unique among pacifists, Jacques Martin was "one of the very few" who rejected the "hopes of a nebulous French-German reconciliation" stemming from the Munich Agreement and who therefore were immediately "in Resistance", according to Jacques Martin's own words in 1938: "I remain more than ever non-violent.
 But I do not harbour any confusion between non-violence and non-resistance.
 Non-violence means placing resistance on another level than the test of military forces.
-This resistance is necessary… »."

-In a context where justifications of anti-Semitism abound, sometimes even from protestants, Jacques Martin published in August 1939 an article entitled « Pagan ... and Christian anti-Semitism” (L’Antisémitisme païen... et chrétien).
-In its first part, the article gives a detailed list, country by country, of anti-Semitic persecutions in Europe, while the second part deals with the Christians’ attitude and sometimes responsibility.
-Referring to the traditional Christian accusation of Jewish deicide, he asks : « Who does not reject Christ ?
+This resistance is necessary."
+In a context where justifications of antisemitism abound, sometimes even from protestants, Jacques Martin published in August 1939 an article entitled "Pagan ... and Christian anti-Semitism" ("L'Antisémitisme païen... et chrétien").
+In its first part, the article gives a detailed list, country by country, of antisemitic persecutions in Europe, while the second part deals with the Christians' attitude and sometimes responsibility.
+Referring to the traditional Christian accusation of Jewish deicide, he asks: "Who does not reject Christ ?
 Does Christianity not bear the same responsibility than the Jews for the crucifixion of its Master ?
-Is our own so-called Christian civilisation not bearing more witness of a deeper and more serious rejection and blasphemy than the shouts of a versatile crowd or the calculations of a sanhedrin lost in its clericalism and its pride? ».
+Is our own so-called Christian civilisation not bearing more witness of a deeper and more serious rejection and blasphemy than the shouts of a versatile crowd or the calculations of a sanhedrin lost in its clericalism and its pride?"

 Preparation for anti-Nazi resistance

-With their two pastoral meeting held in Ganges, Jacques Martin and Elie Gounelle prepared their colleagues to exert solidarity towards the persecuted Jews. « We had gathered all the pastors of this area of the Cevennes to study this question.
+With their two pastoral meeting held in Ganges, Jacques Martin and Elie Gounelle prepared their colleagues to exert solidarity towards the persecuted Jews.
+"We had gathered all the pastors of this area of the Cevennes to study this question.
 These were necessary preliminaries.
-Caring for the Jews didn’t happen spontaneously, not even from the camisards’ memory !
-A long preparation phase, a reflection were needed first, often in opposition with certain Protestant theological concepts, where Judaism was regarded as a mere preamble to Christianity, whereas there was a real spiritual problem, alongside a humanitarian situation from 1942 onwards ».
-For these meetings, Jacques Martin had gathered very significant documentation, first on the events on the ground which he had ample information about through the Cimade network and through other pastors operating on the ground like Henri Manen, then on the Vichy anti-Semitic laws through articles found in the Swiss Protestant Press and in internal French Protestant churches texts, like the Pomeyrol theses.
+Caring for the Jews didn't happen spontaneously, not even from the camisards' memory!
+A long preparation phase, a reflection were needed first, often in opposition with certain Protestant theological concepts, where Judaism was regarded as a mere preamble to Christianity, whereas there was a real spiritual problem, alongside a humanitarian situation from 1942 onwards."
+For these meetings, Jacques Martin had gathered very significant documentation, first on the events on the ground which he had ample information about through the Cimade network and through other pastors operating on the ground like Henri Manen, then on the Vichy antisemitic laws through articles found in the Swiss Protestant Press and in internal French Protestant churches texts, like the Pomeyrol theses.